mui/material-ui/docs/src/pages/components/text-fields/text-fields-de.md

 {{"demo": "pages/components/text-fields/TextFieldSizes.js"}}

+The `filled` variant input height can be further reduced by rendering the label outside of it.

+{{"demo": "pages/components/text-fields/TextFieldHiddenLabel.js"}}

 ## Layout

 `dense` and `normal` alter other styles to meet the specification. `margin` prop can be used to alter the vertical spacing of inputs.
 Using `none` (default) will not apply margins to the `FormControl`, whereas `dense` and `normal` will.